Tim Kennedy (politician): Tenure

 When the Democratic Party won the majority in the State Senate in 2018, Kennedy was appointed chair of the New York State Senate Transportation, Infrastructure, and Capital Investment Committee.
-He also serves on the Finance, Rules, Energy & Telecommunications, Insurance, Banks, and Social Services Committees.
+He also served on the Finance, Rules, Energy & Telecommunications, Insurance, Banks, and Social Services Committees.

 In his first year chairing of the Senate Transportation Committee, Kennedy secured $100 million for the Niagara Frontier Transportation Authority (NFTA) Buffalo Metro Rail System.
 Kennedy was one of the main players in getting a new Amtrak Buffalo–Exchange Street station built.